 - Delusions based on bodily perceptions, functions, sensations or the overwhelming feeling the person is sick or has some physical defect with no evidence of genuine symptoms.

-Watch for these signs of delusional disorders
+Watch for these signs and symptoms of delusional disorders

 The main symptom is the presence of delusion.
 This type of delusion can influence a person’s behavior.
 People with delusional disorders don’t see their beliefs as irrational or inaccurate even when others point this out.
 So, they don’t have a good sense of the problems created by their belief.